Drought Contingency Plan

 In addition to the LBDCP contributions made by the Lower Basin States and the U.S., the Republic of Mexico has agreed to create additional water savings in parity with the LBDCP contributions, under a Binational Water Scarcity Contingency Plan pursuant to Minute 323.

 To protect Lake Mead water levels, the LBDCP requires additional mandatory water delivery reductions, in addition to those already imposed under the current Colorado River operating guidelines.
-These additional mandatory water reductions disproportionately impact CAP Agriculture and CAP NIA priority water users.
+These additional mandatory water reductions disproportionately impact Central Arizona Project (CAP) agriculture and CAP non-Indian agricultural (NIA) priority water users.
 To address this issue, an Arizona Steering Committee was formed to examine possible solutions acceptable to Arizona water users.
 The AWBA participated in the Steering Committee to develop a collaborative plan to address these issues.

 The Arizona DCP Implementation Plan incorporates two components that operate in tandem.
 The first is a mitigation component that is structured to provide mitigation water to the CAP agricultural (Ag) pool and CAP NIA priority pool.
-The second is an offset component that leaves water in Lake Mead through system conservation and the creation of new ICS to offset existing ICS delivered for mitigation purposes.
-The Arizona DCP Implementation Plan (Implementation Plan) relies on a multitude of complex inter-related agreements among multiple parties.
+The second is an offset component that leaves water in Lake Mead through system conservation and the creation of new Intentionally Created Surplus (ICS) to offset existing ICS delivered for mitigation purposes.
+The Arizona DCP Implementation Plan relies on a multitude of complex inter-related agreements among multiple parties.
 Some of these agreements required statutory changes as well as the adoption of new policies.
-On Jan.
-31, 2019, Governor Ducey signed legislation authorizing Arizona’s participation in the LBDCP and the federal legislation authorizing the DCPs was signed on April 16, 2019.
+On January 31, 2019, Governor Ducey signed legislation authorizing Arizona’s participation in the LBDCP and the federal legislation authorizing the DCPs was signed on April 16, 2019.

 The AWBA plays an important role in both the mitigation and offset components of the Implementation Plan, resulting in the following policy and agreements: